EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 - Understanding of basic DevOps workflows and tools

-- Familiarity with software development lifecycle (SDLC)
+- Familiarity with the software development lifecycle (SDLC)

 - DevOps engineers